 How to Remove a Towel Bar or Soap Dish

 You must have figured out by now that it is easier to cut or scrape off everything using an oscillating tool.
 The truth of the matter is that you do not need rusted nuts and nails anyways.
 And it is easier to cut off stuff that you do not need, literally and figuratively.

 It does not matter if the towel bar or soap dish is attached to the wall using adhesive or nails.
 If it is connected with a nail using a bimetal blade to cut it off, and if it is attached with adhesive, use a scraper blade to scrape it off.
 Like explained in removing trims from walls, use a metal shit to keep the blade from damaging the wall.

 Related: 10 Powerless Tools for Survival

-As you may have already presumed out from all that, life is more comfortable with an oscillating tool at your possession.
+As you may have already presumed out from all that, life is more comfortable with an oscillating tool in your possession.
 If you are the type of person that hates it when mechanics poke around your home and like doing things yourself, the oscillating tool is bound to make your life easier.
 Even if you are on a budget, you will be glad to know that it starts at a low price of $30.
-Also, the lowest priced deals come with a lot of accessories, so you do not have to worry about that.
+Also, the lowest-priced deals come with many accessories, so you do not have to worry about that.
 At this point, there is no reason not to get one for yourself and make home improvement works a whole lot easier.